 Often prices charged in company stores were deemed excessive.
-The United States Census in 1910 found many mines reported revenues from their mining operations were lower than their expenses and that they stayed in business through sales of goods and services to their employees.
-The United States Coal Commission surveyed stores in mining districts during 1922.
-They found that stores in southern West Virginia mining districts of New River and Kanawha had prices that were approximately 9 and 5 percent higher, respectively, than in the nearby city of Charleston.
-These stores carried necessities and amenities such as washing machines, radios, and refrigerators, available for purchase on credit.
+The United States Census in 1910 found that many mines reported revenues from their mining operations were lower than their expenses and that they stayed in business by selling goods and services to their employees.
+The United States Coal Commission surveyed stores in mining districts in 1922.
+They found that stores in southern West Virginia mining districts of New River and Kanawha had prices that were approximately 9 and 5 percent higher than in the nearby city of Charleston.
+These stores carried necessities and amenities, such as washing machines, radios, and refrigerators, available for purchase on credit.

 The characteristic of coal towns was the influence of the company.
 Companies built hospitals, hotels, recreation halls, schools, theaters, and stores for miners and their families.
 They paid for medical personnel and teachers.
 Some companies sponsored garden awards, gave chocolate and fruit to children at Christmas, and encouraged sports, bands, and events.

-In 1923, the Coal Commission found that company towns were limited to areas newly settled and isolated.
-As areas became more settled and connected to transportation networks company, towns declined.
+In 1923, the Coal Commission found that company towns were limited to newly settled and isolated areas.
+Towns declined as areas became more settled and connected to transportation networks.

 With the economic downturn of the early 1930s, some businesses did away with employee welfare schemes to reduce costs.
 However, the Roosevelt Administration’s New Deal dealt the final blow to end company towns by raising minimum wages, encouraging industrial self-governance, and pushing for the owners of company towns to “consider the question of plans for eventual employee ownership of homes.”

-In the following years, many former company towns were abandoned when mines shut down.
+Many former company towns were abandoned in the following years when mines shut down.
 Some became regular communities when they could attract more people and businesses, such as Anniston, Alabama.
-Others like Homestead, Pennsylvania, are now a suburb of a larger city.
+Others, like Homestead, Pennsylvania, are now a suburb of a larger city.
 However, many towns were devastated when they lost their primary employer, forcing people to find work elsewhere.

 Other company towns included:

-In Segundo, Colorado, the Colorado Fuel & Iron Company housed its workers here, offering adequate housing and promoting upward mobility through its sponsorship of a YMCA Center, an elementary school, and some small businesses, as well as a company store.
+In Segundo, Colorado, the Colorado Fuel & Iron Company housed its workers here, offering adequate housing and promoting upward mobility through its sponsorship of a YMCA Center, an elementary school, some small businesses, and a company store.
 However, air pollution was a constant health threat, and the houses lacked indoor plumbing.
-As demand for metallurgical coke declined, the mine laid-off workers, and Segundo’s population declined.
+As demand for metallurgical coke declined, the mine laid-off workers and Segundo’s population declined.
 After a major fire in 1929, the company left town, and Segundo became a near ghost town.

-One famous company town was McDonald, Ohio, which was created by the Carnegie Steel Company to house and serve the needs of its employees in the Youngstown area.
+One famous company town was McDonald, Ohio, created by the Carnegie Steel Company to house and serve the needs of its employees in the Youngstown area.